2pablo/GPS2Photos/readme.txt

 **How do I use GPS 2 Photos?**

 *   **WordPress Media Library:** Navigate to your Media Library (either list or grid view).
 In list view, you'll see a button in the "GPS Location" column.
 In grid view, you'll find the button in the "Attachment Details" panel.
 *   **NextGEN Gallery:** Navigate to a gallery via the "Manage Galleries" page.
-You will see an "Add/Amend GPS" link in the actions for each image.
+You will see an "Add/Amend GPS" link in the actions bar for each image.
-*   **Envira, FooGallery, Modula:** On the gallery edit screen, you will find a button or link to add/amend GPS coordinates for each image.
+*   **Envira, FooGallery, Modula:** On the gallery edit screen, you will find a button to add/amend GPS coordinates for each image.

 **How to use the search bar when multiple locations are available?**